fNIRS/snirf/snirf_specification.md

 * **Location**: `/nirs(i)/probe/sourcePos2D`

 This field describes the position (in `LengthUnit` units) of each source optode.
-The postions are coordinates in a flattened 2D probe layout.
+The positions are coordinates in a flattened 2D probe layout.
 This field has size `<number of sources> x 2`.
 For example, `probe.sourcePos2D(1,:) = [1.4 1]`, and `LengthUnit='cm'` places source
 number 1 at x=1.4 cm and y=1 cm.